sjdumas/odin-recipes/README.md

 # Odin Recipes

-This a required project for The Odin Project (TOP) Foundations course.
+This a required project for [The Odin Project](https://www.theodinproject.com/) (TOP) Foundations course.

-## How It's Made
+## Skill Required

+This project only required using the following:

 - HTML